Dutch Waterline: At present

 Today many of the forts are still more or less intact.
 There is renewed interest in the waterline for its natural beauty.
 Bike tours and hiking paths are organised with the line as a theme.
 Some of the forts are open for bikers/hikers to stay the night.
 Others have a variety of uses, for example Utrecht University houses its botanical garden in Fort Hoofddijk.

 Due to the unique nature of the line, the Dutch government considered whether to nominate the whole defensive line as a UNESCO World Heritage Site, as they did with the ring of fortresses around Amsterdam.
 On July 26, 2021, the line was added as a UNESCO World Heritage Site.

 A 25-year plan has been developed by the artist, Agnes Denes.

-In 2010, one of the forts on the Line Bunker 599, was opened as a publicly accessible work of art.
+In 2010, one of the forts on the Line Bunker 599, was opened as a publicly accessible work of art that was created through a cooperation between RAAAF and Atelier de Lyon.
 The bunker was sliced open, with a walkway placed through it forming an installation allowing a view to look into and through the bunker.

-Forts and fortified towns on the New Waterline
+Constructions

+Forts

 To protect weaknesses in the waterline a series of forts and fortified towns have been constructed.

 Order of forts following the line from north to south.